aiya000/twim/README.md

 # Twim

-Twim is a management system for your twitter accounts.
+Twim is a management system to follow/unfollow users smartly.

 **Currently WIP.**